 Besides sweet stuffings, seafood and meat are also options for Crostata.
 And another great savory formula is turnip Crostata which includes beef marrow and a variety of dairy products.
 With these salty pies, it is a norm to dress them with Butirata, which is Italian cream cheese.

 The pie is the proud dessert of the Italians.
 The tradition of having Crostata regularly at the end of their meal has probably existed since the 15th century.

-  A standard Crostata consists of three main parts: the bottom crust, the filling, and the top crust.
+According to classic Italian culinary books, a standard Crostata consists of three main parts: the bottom crust, the filling, and the top crust.
 The Crostata dough (pasta frolla) delivers a mildly sweet taste.
 And the filling is always juicy due to its open-top dough, compared with other regular pies.

 The Crostata recipe in this section has a fresh peach filling.
 This summer fragrant fruit turns ripe extremely fast, and sometimes you have to throw them away.
 What a waste!
 Therefore, you should try this recipe and turn them into appetizing pies instead.

 Peach Crostata has a sweet aroma and an extremely flaky crust.
 I’m sure it will be a challenging time for you to resist your temptation to take a bite.
 But good things take time, and you need to let your peach Crostata rest for some time before diving into it.

 This special Italian pastry is what you absolutely want to have for lunch.
 Focaccia is an ancient dish of the Italians, and it is popular for its golden tops and bottom crust while having a soft crumb.
 Its texture is similar to pizza, so people occasionally call it “Pizza Bianca” (white pizza).